 - Hybrid workers.
 Hybrid workers will split their time between remote working and the office.
 Many people who could carry out their work fully-remotely will benefit from a regular cadence of face-to-face contact, making a hybrid model most appropriate for them.

 - Onsite.
 There will always be roles that require people to be onsite at all times.
-When your people are onsite it’s important to ensure their working conditions are as safe as possible, and their technology experience is as one with your fully-remote and hybrid workers.
+When your people are onsite it’s important to ensure their technology experience is as one with your fully-remote and hybrid workers.

 Attracting the Best Talent